-Any exposed water main or water line should be insulated during the Winter season to prevent frozen pipes, and needless emergency plumbing repairs.
+Any exposed water main or water line should be insulated during the Winter season to prevent frozen pipes.
+If you take this easy preventive measure, you will prevent needless emergency plumbing repairs.
 The same applies to a water line in an unheated environment, such as a vacation house.
 Even a buried NYC water main less than 3 1/2′ deep should be insulated from freezing and frost.

-Insulating is not a complicated process at all, but it depends on the particular circumstances and where the water line is located.
+In all of these cases, insulating is not a complicated process at all.
+Insulating water lines depends on the particular circumstances, and where the water line is located.
 Naturally if a property is unoccupied, and does not require heat or water, the best solution is to close and drain the water from the plumbing system during the Winter.

 Prevent Frozen Pipes In Unheated Buildings

-A water line or water main above ground level in an unheated property needs to be protected.
-This is frequently the case in new buildings (where all utilities may not be installed yet), vacation homes, and warehouses.
-Vacation homes in particular pose a problem, because a burst pipe may go unnoticed for months, creating severe damage.
+Any water line above ground level in an unheated property needs to be protected.
+This is frequently the case in new buildings, where all utilities may not be installed yet.
+It is likewise the case in vacation homes, and unheated warehouses.
+Vacation homes in particular pose a problem.
+That is because a burst pipe may go unnoticed for months, creating severe damage.

-Another source of pipes freezing is when holes through exterior walls, and drafts from the outside exist.
-Even the smallest of openings through an exterior wall can make for an arctic draft that will freeze a water or heating line in minutes.
+Another source of pipes freezing is when there are open holes through exterior walls.
+This condition allows for arctic drafts from the outside to exist.
+Even the smallest of openings through an exterior wall can make for a draft that will freeze a water or heating line in minutes.
 Using readily available insulating products can take minutes to prevent a costly loss of water service in the Winter.
 Now is the time to seal drafts in garages, interior walls, or shallow access pits.

 Typically regular fiberglass house insulation can be carefully wrapped around any exposed water pipe to prevent freezing.
 If the water line is present next to the house sewer, the sewer line also provides some heat.
 Therefore it is best to include the sanitary sewer drain inside the wrapping.

-Another tip when insulating interior walls is to make sure the insulation is placed between the exterior wall and any piping.
+Another tip when insulating interior walls is to include your pipes.
+Make sure the insulation is placed between the exterior wall and any piping.
 Insulation should never be placed between the interior wall and the piping.
-This method would actually insulate the pipe form the heat of the building, and expose it to the cold outer wall.
+This method would actually insulate the pipe form the heat of the building.
+That would leave your plumbing exposed it to the cold outer foundation wall.

 Felt insulation is specifically designed to prevent frozen pipes that are located underground.
 That is because unlike typical household insulation, felt does not compress once buried.
 Therefore it maintains it’s insulating properties.
 There are other similar products specifically designed for underground insulation.